 While depression and anxiety are two very separate mental health issues, they often go hand in hand with one another.
 They fuel one another: anxiety can lead to depression; depression can lead to anxiety.
-When depression and anxiety play off one another it can feel debilitating for the individual struggling with these ailments.
-In this article we will look at how depression and anxiety play on one another and how to get treatment for them.
+When these two play off one another it can feel debilitating for the individual struggling with these ailments.
+In this article we will look at how these conditions play on one another and how to get treatment for them.

 Why Depression and Anxiety Go Hand in Hand